codeWithUtkarsh/reply/README.md

-# Preply Video Learning Platform
+# PrepLM Video Learning Platform

 An intelligent video-based learning application that uses AI to generate questions and test comprehension in real-time.
 As users watch educational videos, they receive flashcards at key moments and can take a comprehensive final quiz.
 When answers are incorrect, the system directs users to specific video timestamps for review.